jhontech32/django-admin-starter/README.md

 ------------------------------------------------
 What i learnedin this project ?
 ------------------------------------------------
-- There is requirements.txt for instaling all my package iam using in this project.
-  -> pip3 install -r requirements.txt ( install packages )
-  -> pip3 freeze > requirements.txt ( push all packages into text file )

 - Authentication ( Login, Register, Logout )
 - Stricted some pages ( login required )